 - Show online classes or a thought leadership series.

-- Release or demo products.
+- Release or demo services.

 You can do Facebook Live directly from mobile or desktop.
 HubSpot has put together a great how to guide on the actual way to set up a Facebook Live stream.
 You can check that out here.
 There are also some nuances on how to use Facebook Live, including different privacy and broadcast settings that you want to make sure to understand before broadcasting.
 Most brands and companies will want to use the public setting on Facebook Live so anyone can access their content, but be sure to review everything before setting up your stream.

 Tactic 4 – Put a Call To Action On Your Video Post

 If you’re investing in video content, you’re probably aiming to drive some kind of action from viewers.
 It could be email sign-ups, product purchases, petition signatures, or any number of actions.
 Facebook gives you the space to set up that CTA within the post.
 This seems like a small thing, but it’s a key component to driving behavior.
 If you’d like a quick walk through on how to set this up, we encourage you to check out ShortStacks great post on how to set it up.

 In conclusion for tactics on native Facebook video, we encourage two final details.
 First, make sure that you have selected the best thumbnail for the video.
 Vidyard has some great data in this post on how much the thumbnail can influence views and engagement.

 Second, upload captions to your video.
 You can do this via srt files or you can have Facebook take their best guess at it and build the transcript out.
 Since 85% of video is watched silently on Facebook, making sure the video has captions is a really big deal.
 Also, it helps with SERP results.